Fellows of the AMS

 The Fellows of the American Mathematical Society program recognizes members who have made outstanding contributions to the creation, exposition, advancement, communication, and utilization of mathematics.

-Nominations will be accepted on MathPrograms.org from February 1 through March 31, 2024.
+Nominations for the 2025 Class of Fellows of the AMS will be accepted on MathPrograms.org from February 1 through March 31, 2024.

-- November 2023 The list of the 2024 Class of Fellows is made public on the AMS website
+- November 2023 The 2024 Class of Fellows is made public on the AMS website and nominators are notified of nominees' status

-- September 2024 Invitations will be sent to the newly selected 2025 Class of Fellows
+- September 2024 Invitations are sent to newly selected members of the 2025 Class of Fellows

-- November 2024 The list of the 2025 Class of Fellows is made public on the AMS website
+- November 2024 The 2025 Class of Fellows is made public on the AMS website and nominators are notified of nominees' status

 Important points about the Fellows of the AMS selection process: